- AI

 3. Development team

-Building an AI tool requires a multidisciplinary team with diverse expertise:
+Building an AI tool requires a multidisciplinary team with diverse expertise.
+Labor accounts for a major portion of AI development cost, especially when engaging highly specialized experts, such as:

 - Data scientists: Responsible for designing and fine-tuning the AI algorithms that form the foundation of your tool.